helm/helm-www/docs/overview.md

 #### Registry Authentication
 Better OAuth and token support for private registries.

+#### CLI Flags renamed

+Some common CLI flags are renamed:
+- `--atomic` → `--rollback-on-failure`
+- `--force` → `--force-replace`

+Update any automation that uses these renamed CLI flags.

-## What to Test
+## Upgrading to Helm 4

-Our goal is to make Helm 4 rock-solid for everyone when it ships in November!
-To that end, we're asking the Helm community to try the pre-release builds and let us know what works, what breaks, and what could be better.
+While we work hard to make Helm 4 rock-solid for everyone, Helm 4 is brand new.
+To that end, before upgrading, we've added some tips below for specific things to look out for when testing Helm 4 with your existing workflows.
+As always, we welcome all feedback about what works, what breaks, and what could be better.

 ### High Priority
 * Test your existing charts and releases to verify that they still work with v4.